himaenshu/music-stainer/README.md

 media-file-stainer
 ==================

-Cleans up the branding from media files and albums in bulk
+Cleans up the branding from media files and albums